oracle-livelabs/security/blockchain-table-new/provision/provision.md

 4. Notice that the new user is created successfully.
     ![new user created successfully](./images/lab1-task2-5.png "new user created successfully")

-## Task 3: Connect to Autonomous Database using Oracle CloudShell and SQLcl
+## Task 3: Connect to Autonomous Database using Oracle Cloud Shell and SQLcl

 1. On the **Blockchain-Table-Demo ATP** instance details page, click on **Copy** to copy the **OCID** of the ATP instance.
     ![instance details page](./images/lab1-task3-2.png "instance details page")